cms-opendata-workshop/workshop2022-lesson-run1example/_episodes/01-introduction.md

 - "Docker can reduce the overhead in setting up a ROOT environment."
 ---

-The first thing you will want to do is start your ROOT Docker container.
+# Setting up your environment

+## Using a local environment

+If you already have an environment set up locally on your computer that has ROOT version 6 or higher, you should be able to run these exercises without any additional changes.

+## Using Docker

+If you do not have a completely local installation of ROOT, you are recommended to use Docker, as per the pre-exercises and previous lessons.

-Ideally, you have already downloaded it and tested it out when you completed the [Docker pre-exercise](https://cms-opendata-workshop.github.io/workshop2022-lesson-docker/) for this workshop.
+Ideally, you have already downloaded Docker and tested it out when you completed the [Docker pre-exercise](https://cms-opendata-workshop.github.io/workshop2022-lesson-docker/) for this workshop.